raghavduddala/RL-and-Deep-RL-Topics/README.md

 * **model.joint_id2name** or **sim.model.joint_id2name** (method) --  this along with the previous one is one of the most useful command for getting the body and joint names with the indices defined as per the xml model
 * **model.jnt_range** or **sim.model.jnt_range** -- It is a dictionary/list
  * -- Joint Limit can be known with the joint index
 * **model.actuator_id2name** or **sim.model.actuator_id2name**

+* **model.actuator_trnid** or **sim.model.actuator_trnid** - Transmission Id: it gies the ID of the joint, tendon or site that is being manipulated by the actuators defined in a serial order of the actuators.

 * **model.camera_id2name** or **sim.model.camera_id2name**
 * **model.jnt_qposadr**
 * **model.stat.extent**